Safety and your head

 Photo credit: TimeInc

 There have been recent changes made to the EN1384 in respect of CE marking.
 This has lead to the standard losing its "presumption of conformity" to the PPE directive.
 This means that hats can no longer be CE marked to the EN1384.
-As a result UK riding bodies have changed their rules, for a full list of 2017 hat rules click here.
+As a result UK riding bodies have changed their rules.

 Like most equestrian attire, the design of riding hats has its roots in a combination of tradition and practicality.
 The peak, for instance, is useful for keeping the sun out of a rider’s eyes; while different coloured velvet-covered caps and the position of their ribbons denote different personnel in the hunting field.

 There are also riding hats associated with military dress, some of which can still be seen on occasions such as the State Opening of Parliament.
 Often spectacular, they vary wildly from what we know as conventional civilian riding headgear, but each design can be traced back to a function in battle or indication of rank or regiment.

 Nowadays, of course, the emphasis is on safety.
 Protection from impact upon a fall – including the hat’s ability to stay in place – remains the number one priority.
 Manufacturers must also consider that riders need to be able to see and hear clearly to enhance their safety while riding.

 Comfort is another requirement, which is why hats and helmets come in a wide range of sizes to fit all head shapes.